Klavis-AI/klavis/README.md

 ## 🤔 What is Strata?

-**Strata** solves the critical problems that plague AI agents working with tools:
+**Strata** is one MCP server that guides AI agents through thousands of tools in multiple apps progressively, instead of overwhelming them with everything at once, it was designed by thinking human interacting with tools, solving the three major problems that plague AI agents today:

 ### 🚨 The Problems
 - **Tool Overload**: Too many tools cause LLM choice paralysis and poor decisions